pw4rn3r/ECE382/labs/lab3/index.md

 | Lab Notebook | **On-Time:** -------------------------------------------------------------------- **Late:** 1Day ---- 2Days ---- 3Days ---- 4+Days| | 10 | | COB L19 |
 | **Total** | | | **100** | | | |

+## Lab 3 Deliverables

+#### Functionality (30 + 5 bonus pts) - *Demonstrated* NLT COB Lesson 19

+**Required (20 pts)**

+-   10 x 10 box is shown on LCD screen with no other artifacts (painted pixels) shown

+**A Functionality (10 pts)**

+-   10 x 10 box moves UP, DOWN, LEFT, RIGHT by 10 pixels upon each corresponding button press

+-   Box shall not leave artifacts on screen as you move it

+-   Box should move *quickly.*

+    -   Do NOT clear the entire screen during a move.
+Clear only the box.

+    -   Make sure you are only painting the pixels required for the box.

+    -   setArea should be used with the box dimensions.
+Do not setArea to one pixel.

+-   Box should move across *entire* screen to within 10 pixels of edges

+    -   No requirement to do anything specific once edge is reached

+**Bonus Functionality (5 pts)**

+-   Upon pressing the S1 button, your name or nickname of at least 5 characters is shown on the LCD screen on a solid background.

+#### Required Logic Analyzer (40 pts) – Due NLT TAPS Lesson 19

+1.  **(3 pts) Brief overview** of what is going on in setArea (pictures help!)

+2.  **(5 pts) Overview screenshot** from logic analyzer with 11 setArea packets you captured clearly identified

+    1. Include all signal labels (SCLK, CS, DC, MOSI)

+    2. Placing label at position when CS goes low is fine

+3.  **(20 pts) Table** of 11 setArea packets captured

+    1. Using hex to represent 8-bit packet values preferred

+4.  **(5 pts ea) Two packet screenshots** from logic analyzer

+    1. One **command** packet example and one **data** packet example

+    2. Include all signal labels (SCLK, CS, DC, MOSI)

+    3. Label the data with its value

+5.  **(2 pts) Brief analysis**

+    1. Why do the values (SC, EC, command bytes, etc) that you captured make sense?

+#### Lab Notebook (10 pts) – Due NLT TAPS Lesson 19

+1. Title and Author

+2.  *Corrected* Prelab

+3. Screenshot of *measured* 160ms (within 1 ms) delay from logic analyzer

+    1. Include any necessary explanation.
+How does it compare to your calculated results?
+What is your actual clock frequency (not 8 MHz)?

+4. Logic Analyzer section – setArea capture and explanation (see above)

+#### Code

+- **While no points are associated with code this lab, you should still push it with your other lab files.**